Deborah K. Jones

-Deborah Kay Jones (born 1956) is an American diplomat and the former United States Ambassador to Libya.
-Prior to her appointment in Libya, she was the United States Ambassador to Kuwait from 2008 to 2011.
+Deborah Kay Jones (born 1956) is an American diplomat and the former United States ambassador to Libya.
+Prior to her appointment in Libya, she was the United States ambassador to Kuwait from 2008 to 2011.

 Life

-She graduated from Brigham Young University, and from National Defense University.
+She has degrees from Brigham Young University and the National Defense University.

-She was married to Richard G. Olson 1990-2019, the former U.S. Special Representative for Afghanistan and Pakistan.
+She was married to Richard G. Olson, the former U.S. special representative for Afghanistan and Pakistan, and they have two children.